Boris Yeltsin: Confrontation with parliament

 On 21 September 1993, in breach of the constitution, Yeltsin announced in a televised address his decision to disband the Supreme Soviet and Congress of People's Deputies by decree.
 In his address, Yeltsin declared his intent to rule by decree until the election of the new parliament and a referendum on a new constitution, triggering the constitutional crisis of October 1993.
-On the night after Yeltsin's televised address, the Supreme Soviet declared Yeltsin removed from the presidency for breaching the constitution, and Vice-President Alexander Rutskoy was sworn in as acting president.
+On the night after Yeltsin's televised address, the Supreme Soviet declared Yeltsin removed from the presidency for breaching the constitution, and Vice-president Alexander Rutskoy was sworn in as acting president.

 Between 21 and 24 September, Yeltsin was confronted by popular unrest.
 Demonstrators protested the terrible living conditions under Yeltsin.
 Since 1989, GDP had declined by half.
 Corruption was rampant, violent crime was skyrocketing, medical services were collapsing, food and fuel were increasingly scarce and life expectancy was falling for all but a tiny handful of the population; moreover, Yeltsin was increasingly getting the blame.
-By early-October, Yeltsin had secured the support of Russia's army and ministry of interior forces.
+By early October, Yeltsin had secured the support of Russian Armed Forces and Ministry of Internal Affairs.
 In a massive show of force, Yeltsin called up tanks to shell the Russian White House (parliament building).
 The attack killed 187 people and wounded almost 500 others.

 As the Supreme Soviet was dissolved, elections to the newly established parliament, the State Duma, were held in December 1993.
 Candidates associated with Yeltsin's economic policies were overwhelmed by a huge anti-Yeltsin vote, the bulk of which was divided between the Communist Party and ultra-nationalists.
 However, the referendum held at the same time approved the new constitution, which significantly expanded the powers of the president, giving Yeltsin the right to appoint the members of the government, to dismiss the prime minister and, in some cases, to dissolve the Duma.
+This led to the de facto establishment of a super-presidential system.